MayurDSutar/tic-tac-toe/README.md

 # tic-tac-toe
-A Tic-Tac-Toe game made using html css and Javscript
+A Simple Tic-Tac-Toe game made using html css and Javscript